-Leeton Shire Council has indicated this deficiency needs to be addressed in its strategic plan – a document called Liveable Leeton 2035 – which sets the direction, goals and aspirations for the community’s priorities for a future shire.
+Leeton Shire Council has indicated that recruiting doctors to relocate more permanently to the region is a deficiency that needs to be addressed in its strategic plan – a document called Liveable Leeton 2035 – which sets the direction, goals and aspirations for the community’s priorities for a future shire.

 “Compared to many other rural communities we have a good number and selection of general practitioners (GPs) or GP registrars, dentists and allied health services,” the plan states.